crithub/crithub/README.md

 RAM: 4GB LPDDR4-3200 soldered onto the board
 Storage: 128GB SanDisk Extreme Pro microSD card, will be replaced with a 250GB Samsung 870 EVO SATA SSD.
 Graphics: Broadcom VideoCore 6 @ 500-600MHz
-OS: Either Raspberry Pi OS Lite or Ubuntu Server 20.04 (this will be a headless setup)
+OS: Raspberry Pi OS Lite 32 bit

 Well, that was a rundown of my specs I guess